lmcjt37/curated-tv-and-film/README.md

 _Tests are also run on a pre-commit hook to make sure tests are updated along with commits and don't break the build._

 ## Contribution

 Feel free to contribute by reading the guidelines - [Contributing](CONTRIBUTING.md)

 ## Contributors

 Visit here for contributors list - [Contributors](CONTRIBUTORS.md)

+## Acknowledgements

+This site is built with a number of tools, the main one being [Create React App](https://facebook.github.io/create-react-app/).

+It is themed with [Material UI](https://material-ui.com/), React components that implement Google's Material Design.

+Images are sourced via search engines and are not owned by this site.

+This site is not endorsed by or affiliated with [IMDB](https://www.imdb.com/).